utsavk98/ece470/README.md

 ```
 This will enable more seemless working later.
 First, create a folder for this project, labelling it whatever fills your heart with joy.

 Download our team's source code into this folder.
-It is called "RobotArmTry1.ttt".
+It is called "RobotArmTry1.ttt", for forward kinematics download "project.ipynb".

 Download our team's scene into this folder.
 It is called "UR3.py".
 '